GMAT Score in MBA Scholarship: How Important is it?

 |World Learning, World Learning (Kosovo)||Citizens of Kosovo planning to undertake graduate study in the U.S.||Full ride to a master’s program, followed by job placement in a Kosovo institution|

-3. Does a good GMAT score matter in getting a scholarship?
+3. What is a good GMAT score to qualify for an MBA scholarship?

 However, as mentioned, GMAT scores are not the only factor that plays a role.
-B-school scholarship committees as well as external organizations take into account the applicant’s Letter of recommendation, GPA, leadership attributes, work experience, writing samples, and his/her interests before granting them a scholarship.
+B-school scholarship committees and external organizations take into account the applicant’s Letter of recommendation, GPA, leadership attributes, work experience, writing samples, and his/her interests before granting them a scholarship.

 There are many ways for you to search for a scholarship –